liane4323/sep11-freedom-project/tool/learning-log.md

         </main>
 ```
 My goal is to keep everything simple, but practice my JS skills using the tool that I am currently learning.
 I have to link my tool in order to use it but I am having trouble in doing so.
+I am finished with my prep and ready to go!

-**Next up:** Link my tool into code + practice Radio buttons.
+**Next up:** Practice radio buttons